slideflow/slideflow/docs-source/source/cellseg.rst

 -----------------

 Once segmentation is complete, masks can be saved to disk for later use with **Export**.
-Masks are saved in \*.zip format, and can be loaded in Workbench with drag-and-drop.
+Masks are saved in \*.zip format, and can be loaded in Studio with drag-and-drop.

 Segmenting cells
 ****************